Althea McIntyre Helps Christ-Centered Female Entrepreneurs Create Successful Businesses

 Althea McIntyre, MSOC, CPCC is the CEO and founder of The Best Career For Me, Power and Soul at Work.
 She helps Christ-centered female entrepreneurs create successful, profitable, purpose-driven businesses and meaningful lives they love.
+Whether it’s securing funding from somewhere like Seek Capital (view website) or enhancing brand diversity and recognition, she does it all.
 For the past 11 years she’s helped hundreds of entrepreneurs and executives increase their incomes doing meaningful work they love.
 As a highly sought after Business Success Coach and Mentor working with clients globally, she loves serving as her clients’ sounding board, accountability partner and business strategist so they aren’t alone in growing their dream business.

 What motivated and inspired you to start your own business?

 In 2002 while still working full-time as a CPA, I decided to pursue my Masters degree in Organization Development with a concentration in Leadership Development from Loyola Chicago University and for the first time in my academic and professional life, ‘A’ grades came easily.

 I discovered that what I had been studying on my own in my twenties, topics such as personal & professional growth, spiritual growth, change and transformation, and leadership development was what I was learning in graduate school.
 I began to understand why me working as a CPA in a Big 4 accounting firm was not the best fit for me.

 I went on to receive my professional coaching training and credentialing from the Coaches Training Institute.
 I then hired and worked with a professional coach who helped me navigate my radical career change and launch my business.
 Soon after I decided to step out on faith and leave that position and career path behind and embrace a completely new career as a Professional Coach, business owner and entrepreneur.